LIS501/syllabi/fall2016c.md

 digital information resources.

 # About Jodi Schneider
 Jodi Schneider is an assistant professor at the School of Information Sciences.
 She studies scholarly communication and social media through the lens of arguments, evidence, and persuasion.
 She is developing Linked Data (ontologies, metadata, Semantic Web) approaches to manage scientific evidence.
-Jodi holds degrees in library & information science (M.S.
+Jodi holds degrees in informatics (Ph.D., National University of Ireland, Galway), library & information science (M.S.
 UIUC), mathematics (M.A.
-UT-Austin), liberal arts (B.A., Great Books, St. John's College), and informatics (Ph.D., National University of Ireland, Galway).
+UT-Austin), and liberal arts (B.A., Great Books, St. John's College).
 She worked in academic libraries and bookstores for 6 years.
 She has also held research positions across the U.S. as well as in Ireland, England, France, and Chile.

 # Library Resources
 | <http://www.library.illinois.edu/lsx/>